vortex314/mqtt2serial/README.md

 # Arduino code mqtt over serial

 ## Synopsis
-This code enables Arduino based microcontrollers to use a serial port communication to send MQTT publish information to topics and subscribe to MQTT topics
+This code enables Arduino based microcontrollers to use a serial port communication to send MQTT publish information to topics and subscribe to MQTT topics.
+This requires to have serial2mqtt run on the host side.
 ### Conventions used in the code

  - MQTT Publish happens on **src/device/object/property**